mobily-enterprises/jsonreststores/README.md

 The good news is that the mixin `JsonRestStores.HTTPMixin` implements `protocolListenHTTP()` (as well as the corresponding `protocolSendHTTP()`), which makes `protocolListen( 'HTTP', { app: app } );` work.

-You can mix a store with as many protocol mixins as you like (although at this stage only HTTP is actually implemented).
+You can mix a store with as many protocol mixins as you like (although at this stage only HTTP is currently implemented).

 `HTTPMixin` is only one piece of the puzzle: on its own, it's not enough.
 JsonRestStores mixed with `HTTPMixin` creates JSON REST stores with the following data-manipulation methods left unimplemented (they will throw an error if they are run):